JonathanMEdwards/subtext10/doc/language.md

 The artifact that Subtext mediates is called a _document_.
 It is somewhat like a spreadsheet (e.g. Excel) in that it presents both data and formulas in a visual metaphor that is easy to learn.
 It is somewhat like a notebook (e.g. Jupyter) in that it offers the full power of a programming language.
 These artifacts are characterized by their geometry: notebooks are a linear sequence of cells; spreadsheets are a 2-dimensional grid of cells; Subtext documents are a tree of nested cells called _items_.
 There are many types of items, explained in the following:

 - Items are a holder for a value of some type
-- The value of an item is either an _atom_, a _structure_, or a _sequence_
+- The value of an item is either an _atom_, a _structure_, or a _series_
 - Atoms can be one of several types of basic values: numbers, characters, times, images, etc. Atoms do not contain any other items, and occupy the bottom of the document tree
-- Structures and sequences are built out of other items, called their contents.
+- Structures and series are built out of other items, called their contents.
 They differ on how the contents are organized.
-- Structures contain a fixed set of items, like conventional records, structs, or objects.
-Each item defines the type of it’s value.
+- A structure contains a fixed set of items, like conventional records, structs, or objects.
+Each item has a fixed type of value.
 Often the items of a structure are given unique names, but when used as intermediate computations they may be left anonymous.
 The top item of a document is a _head_ structure.
 The _history_ of a document is a structure containing heads.
-- Sequences contain a variable number of items all of the same type in a linear order, like conventional arrays or lists. _Text_ is a sequence of _characters_.
-A sequence of structures is called a _table_.
+- A series contains a variable number of items all of the same type in a linear order, like conventional arrays or lists. _Text_ is a series of _characters_.
+A series of structures is called a _table_.

 The tree structure of Subtext documents strikes a balance: they are more flexible and dynamic than the grid of a spreadsheet, yet simpler and more visualizable than the graph-structured data of imperative programming languages.
 They are somewhat like the tree-structured values of programal programming languages, except that:

 - Items (called _inputs_) can be changed by the user and programs.
 - Items (called _outputs_) can be automatically derived from the state of other portions of the document as they change.
 - The same structures are used to represent data and programs (as in LISP), but they also represent the execution of programs for inspection by the developer.
 - There are cross-references within the tree.
-Cross-references can be dynamic only to the extent of selecting different items within a specific sequence — other than that, cross-references are static.
+Cross-references can be dynamic only to the extent of selecting different items within a specific series — other than that, cross-references are static.

 Subtext is statically typed, which conventionally means that the code and the types of values are fixed at _compile time_ and do not vary at _run time_.
 But there is no such thing as compile time in Subtext documents, which are always running and fully editable with their state stored persistently in a file.
 Subtext distinguishes between two kinds of changes: modifying data and editing the definitions of prgrams and data.
 It is possible to lock a document so that only data modifications are allowed — this is called _user mode_.
 In user mode data changes are highly constrained: data types are fixed.
-For example a number can’t be changed into text, and a newly created item in a sequence will have the same type as all the others.
+For example a number can’t be changed into text, and a newly created item in a series will have the same type as all the others.
 Only certain kinds of errors can occur in user mode.
 In _programming mode_ anything can be changed, which can lead to various sorts of inconsistencies called _static errors_, corresponding to the errors a traditional compiler might report.
 Static errors are reported to the programmer as problems in the document to be resolved, but unlike compiled languages, the document continues to program outside the implicated parts.

 Although Subtext is statically typed in the above sense, there is no mention of types in the language syntax or error messages, because concrete values serve as witnesses of their types (see _Types_).